Where Are They Now? Coventry City 1986-87 FA Cup Winners

 1. Cyrille Regis: After coaching WBA’s reserves he became a self-employed agent before joining the Stellar agency then Cadmans IFA.

-2. Steve Sedgley: Managed Kingstonian and was employed as a youth coach at until 2007.
+2. Steve Sedgley: Managed Kingstonian and was employed as a youth coach at Town until 2007.
 Now runs a watersports shop in Barbados.

 3. Graham Rodger: Finished his career at where he became community officer, assistant manager and then manager before reverting back to being community officer.